-People may concern themselves with moral laws (that may be about society and international) but Agape (the divine. self giving love and charity) is what should lay behind the moral.
-Agape includes the ultimate principle of justice applied to our changing situations.
+People may frequently concern themselves with moral laws (that may be about society and international) but Agape (the divine. self giving love and charity) is what should lay behind the moral in all situations.
+Agape (Charity) includes the ultimate principle of justice applied to our changing situations.
 It lifts up and transforms other kinds of natural loving and renews what we understand as Justice and it transforms all relations of power between people and between groups of people.
-Moral decisions for today may need a freedom from past moral law because circumstances have changed and Agape must act in accord with new conscience making and new direction for society.
+Moral decisions for today may need a freedom from past moral laws because circumstances have changed and Agape must act in accord with new conscience making and new direction for society.
 The new motivating power of Agape that comes to us is the power of New Being that comes from The Christ.
-Moral law is not sufficient for this necessary change and so we the need to have freedom from the Law based instead on the dimensions and power of Agape.
+Moral law is not sufficient for this necessary change of lour character and so we the need to have freedom based instead on the dimensions and power of Agape.
 Only inner dynamic change in our thinking and acting into the New Being can accomplish what is needed for our change of character and for developing society and relations in. the world.

 The Spirit has always been involved in the self –creativity of life (in evolution) and is the hidden reason behind all becoming.
 The Spirit always breaks through the limits of the old even in the face of resistance.
 In the world the limitation of things that reach death The Spirit provides the seeds of new existence.
 New things surpass the old and previous efforts.
 Always from the Spirit there is the potential of participation in the New.
 It is this that brings change of Praxis (practice).
 We can look at and encounter the world in new ways that lead to new praxis, praxis that includes new social relations and acts with renewed personal communion.